 BEDC 243 - RESOURCES IN TEACHING (3).
-Introduction to technological resources relevant to the teaching profession including computer technology, educational software, and telecommunications.
+(Prereq or Coreq: BEDC 210) Introduction to technological resources relevant to the teaching profession including computer technology, educational software, and telecommunications.
 This course focuses on examining how applying technology in the classroom can be used to support teaching and learning and addresses the methods and materials used for technology integration.

 BEDC 399 - INDEPENDENT STUDY IN EDUCATION (1-6).
-Contract approval by instructor, advisor, Department Chair and Vice Chancellor for academic affairs is required.
+Contract approval by instructor, advisor, Department Chair and Executive Vice Chancellor for Academic Affairs is required.

-BEDC 400 - SELECTED TOPICS IN EDUACATION (3).
+BEDC 400 - SELECTED TOPICS IN EDUCATION (3).
 Intensive study of selected topics, themes, and/or interdisciplinary concerns in education.
 Course and content varies and will be announced in the schedule of classes by suffix and title.
 Topics may include: Gifted Education; Teaching English Language Learners; Play, Music and Movement in Early Childhood Education; Classroom Management, Assessment & Approaches in Differentiating Instruction, etc.